 - 1. From REMRATE Modeling of a typical 2,500 sq. ft.
 NJ home.
 Savings expressed on a per sq. ft. of window area basis.
 New Brunswick climate data. - 2.
-Time period allocation factors used in cost-effectiveness analysis. - 3.
-Based on reduction in peak cooling load. - 4.
-Prorated based on 12% of the annual degree days falling in the summer period and 88% of the annual degree days falling in the winter period.
+Time period allocation factors used in cost-effectiveness analysis.

+3. Based on reduction in peak cooling load.
+[Note: there is no reference in the source - gas item]